AI Use Cases/Professional Services

 What is the timeframe to deploy AI workforce capacity planning?

-Typical deployment spans 10-14 weeks: weeks 1-2 cover system architecture and data mapping across Maconomy, Workday PSA, and Microsoft Project; weeks 3-6 involve model training on your historical project and staffing data; weeks 7-9 include pilot testing with a subset of managing directors and HR staff; weeks 10-14 cover full rollout and user enablement.
-Most Professional Services clients see measurable results within 60 days of go-live, with utilization improvements and proposal turnaround gains appearing in the first month as the system begins surfacing staffing recommendations and automating resource availability updates.
+Plan for a working system inside the first 100 days: weeks 1-2 cover system architecture and data mapping across Maconomy, Workday PSA, and Microsoft Project; weeks 3-6 involve model training on your historical project and staffing data; weeks 7-9 include pilot testing with a subset of managing directors and HR staff; weeks 10-14 cover full rollout and user enablement.
+A rollout like this is scoped to show measurable results within 60 days of go-live, with utilization improvements and proposal turnaround gains appearing in the first month as the system begins surfacing staffing recommendations and automating resource availability updates.

 What are the key benefits of using AI for workforce capacity planning in Professional Services firms?